3scale/apisonator/docs/rfcs/error_responses.md

 * `409 Conflict`:
   - The request's reported usage goes over the limits set for that specific application or user or some other condition for this application (not enabled or invalid/missing key) or service (not enabled or not OAuth-enabled).
-Note that *this is not an application or client error* but the reporting of a normal request telling the client that the usage exceeds limits.
 * `422 Unprocessable entity`:
   - One or more required parameters are missing or have invalid data.
 * `500 Internal Server Error`: